mfayk/palmetto_automated_transfer/README.md

 Globus refresh is the main code base update paths and provide globus ID to enable transfer and folder monitoring loop.

+The script watches a designated folder and when new sensor data is generated it will transfer it via globus and remove local data after the transfer is complete